top of page

 5. Deliberate Concealment

 If the local authority can demonstrate that the development was deliberately concealed to avoid detection, they may still take enforcement action even after ten years.
-This might include hiding conversions behind false walls or deliberately obscuring changes from view.
+This includes hiding conversions behind false walls or deliberately obscuring changes from view.

 When to Seek Professional Help